vladkanatov/gittuf/SECURITY.md

 A gittuf maintainer will respond to the report as soon as possible.
 After the report is triaged and the vulnerability is confirmed, a fix will be prepared under embargo.
-Once the fix is accepted, a new release will be prepared along with a report detailing the vulnerability.
+Once the fix is accepted, a new release will be prepared along with a report detailing thesdasd vulnerability.
 This report will identify the reporter unless they request to be kept anonymous.
 Finally, a CVE may be requested if appropriate for the vulnerability report.